aws/aws-eks-best-practices/content/reliability.md

 ### Health checks
 It’s a truism that no software is bug-free.
 Kubernetes gives you the ability to minimize impact of software crashes.
 In the past, if an application crashed, someone had to manually remediate the situation by restarting the application.
 Kubernetes gives you the ability to detect software failures in your application and restart it.
 Kubernetes can monitor the health of your application and restart it’s Pod in case of health-check failure.

-Kubernetes supports three types of health-checks:
+Kubernetes supports three types of (health-checks)[https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/]:
 1. Readiness probe
 2. Liveness probe
 3. Startup probe (requires Kubernetes 1.16+)

 [Kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is responsible for running all the above-mentioned checks.
-Kubernetes has two ways of checking the health of your application, it can either run a command inside the container or it can send a HTTP GET request to the container.
+Kubelet can check the health of your applications in three ways, it can either run a shell command inside the container, send a HTTP GET request to the container or try connecting to open a TCP socket on a specified port.

 #### Readiness Probe
+When you deploy a pod, your application may take some time before it is ready to accept requests.
+Readiness probes should be used to determine when a Pod is ready to its work.
+If your application depends on external services, for example a database, you can run a shell script to verify that your database connection is successful before accepting traffic.

 #### Liveness Probe
+You can use the Liveness probe to detect failure in a running application.
+For example, if you are running a web application that listens on port 80, you can configure a Liveness probe to send a HTTP GET request on Pod’s port 80.
+Kubelet will periodically send a GET request to the Pod and expect a response, if the Pod responds between 200-399 then Kubelet considers that Pod as healthy, otherwise the Pod will be considered unhealthy.

 #### Startup Probe

+—-TODO—-
+How is this different from readiness probe.
+—-TODO—-

+### Recommendations
+At minimum, configure Readiness and Liveness probe in your Pod spec.
+Use `initialDelaySeconds` to delay the first probe.
+For example, if in your tests, you’ve identified that your application takes on an average 60 seconds to load libraries, open database connections, etc, then configure `initialDelaySeconds` to 60 seconds.

 ### Disruptions